notaryproject/specifications/specs/signature-envelope-jws.md

 # JWS Signature Envelope

-This specification implements the [Notary Project Signature specification](signature-specification.md) using JSON Web Signature (JWS).
+This specification implements the [Notary signature specification](signature-specification.md) using JSON Web Signature (JWS).
 JWS ([RFC7515](https://datatracker.ietf.org/doc/html/rfc7515)) is a JSON based envelope format for digital signatures over any type of payload (e.g. JSON, binary).
-JWS is a Notary Project supported signature format and specifically uses the *JWS JSON Serialization* representation.
+JWS is the Notary Project supported signature format and specifically uses the *JWS JSON Serialization* representation.

 ## Storage

-A JWS signature envelope will be stored in an OCI registry as a layer, and referenced in the signature manifest as a layer with `mediaType` of `"application/jose+json"`.
+A JWS signature envelope will be stored in an OCI registry as a layer, and referenced in the signature manifest as a layer blob with `mediaType` of `"application/jose+json"`.

 Signature Manifest Example